eu-cdse/documentation/README.md

 After reviewing and merging the PR, the changes are automatically pushed to the `staging`

 # PR commits
-Commits within PR are automatically merged to the `preview` branch.
+Commits within PR are automatically built and rendered to a custom link on the GitHub Pages.
+After a successfull build of the commits, GitHub Actions will post a new comment with a link to custom documentation portal.

 # Automated merges
 GitHub Actions are set up to automatically merge pull requests into the corresponding branches.